Cylinder Head Repair

 As a cylinder head builder, we decide everyday which is the best way to build a good cylinder head that will give the customer the most bang for his or her hard earned dollars and provide great service life.
+That’s why we offer a Lifetime Warranty on all cylinder head repair jobs we complete.

 Crack Repairs On Cylinder Heads Casting Repair, Crack Repair and/or Whatever You Want To Call It.
 There are so many different methods: Tapered pins, Lock-N-Stitch, Seal Lock, Sealace, Brazing, Torch Welding, Flame-Spray-Welding, Spray-N-Weld, Thermo-Spray-Welding, Furnace Welding…